Samworth27/T1A1/README.md

 >
 > Conduct **RESEARCH** into a case study of **ONE** of the ethical issues you have chosen **DISCUSS** how an ethical IT professional should respond to the case study and how they might mitigate or prevent ethical breaches. *(Word count guide: 400 - 600 words)*

-Trading of shares on the stock exchange or crypto-currenceies
+Trading of shares on the stock exchange or crypto-currencies

  - Ethical Requirements
    - Stable Code